 Budget blues: A few new taxes, higher cess

 Published On , 6 Feb 2018 By TOI

-Investors trying to figure out future impact of LTCG tax, dividend tax on SIP funds
+Investors trying to figure out future impact of LTCG tax, dividend tax on Equity funds

 In the Union Budget on February 1 this year, finance minister Arun Jaitley had quite a few proposal that directly or indirectly would have an impact on individual investors and tax payers.

 The FM proposed to introduce a new tax, a 10% tax on all long term capital gains (LTCG) of more than Rs 1 lakh per annum.
 This proposal created quite a stir in the market with the sensex losing over 1,200 points or 3.3% in three session.
 This proposal also led several of the foreign portfolio investors (FPIs) to voice their concerns about their investments in India.
 Several of the FPI fund managers said that they were trying to figure out the impact of the 10% LTCG tax which may take away some elements of competitiveness from India.

 Market players also pointed out that under the LTCG tax structure that would be effective April 1, investors will not get any indexation benefit, a provision that was available when it had existed earlier, prior to October 2004.
 At that time investors paid 20% tax on LTCG after indexation.
 The government expects about Rs 20,000 crore to accrue to the exchequer through this tax.

 The FM, however, proposed some new rules relating to LTCG tax, called grandfathering, which were aimed at limiting the loss to the market soon after the Budget was announced.